tmarfil/ansible_f5os_tmos_linux/devcentral_article.md

-# Five Practical Methods for Automating F5OS with Ansible
+# Five Ways to Automate F5OS with Ansible: A Practical Guide

 This article explores five methods for automating F5OS using Ansible, complete with real-world examples you can adapt to your environment.